FarisKadir/02_CSS_and_Bootstramp_Homework_Responsive_Portfolio/README.md

 * Each page must have valid and correct HTML. (use a validation service) - done

-* Must contain your personalized information. (bio, name, images, links to social media, etc.)
+* Must contain your personalized information. (bio, name, images, links to social media, etc.) - done

 * Must properly utilize Bootstrap components and grid system.